jtc21am/Sandwich_App/README.md

 #  <h1>About the project</h1>

-At the moment, this project is a Random sandwich app.
+This project is a Random sandwich app.

 # Setting up the Environment